-7. Dogs - prohibition on ear cropping Dog ear cropping is currently prohibited under section 21(2)(a) of the Act, but this section will be Background and repealed when the new criteria for a significant surgical procedure comes into force in 2020.
-The issues repeal could cause ambiguity and be interpreted to mean that dog ear cropping is no longer prohibited.
+7. Dogs - prohibiti on on ear cropping Background and issues Dog ear cropping is currently prohibited under section 21(2)(a) of the Act, but this section will be repealed when the new criteria for a significant surgical procedure comes into force in 2020.
+The repeal could cause ambiguity and be interpreted to mean that dog ear cropping is no longer prohibited.
 Dog ear cropping is performed non-therapeutically, generally for cosmetic reasons.
 The procedure causes acute pain.
-58 Ears are reduced with blades or scissors to modify their shape and in some cases allow a naturally dropping ear to stand upright.
+57 Ears are reduced with blades or scissors to modify their shape and in some cases allow a naturally dropping ear to stand upright.
 In larger breeds, after surgery the ears are positioned with tape, bandages, or other devices to encourage an upright position.
 General anaesthesia is required along with postoperative care.
-59 Proposal consulted A person must not crop a dog's ears. on (no. 34 in The owner of, and every person in charge of a dog, must not allow a dog's ears to be cropped. discussion document) Note: A veterinarian may perform the procedure for therapeutic reasons.
+58 Proposal consulted A person must not crop a dog's ears. on (no. 34 in discussion The owner of, and every person in charge of a dog, must not allow a dog's ears to be cropped. document) Note: A veterinarian may perform the procedure for therapeutic reasons.
 Pain relief must be used.
-Submitters' views The proposal was supported by submitters. on proposal Final proposal (post A person must not crop a dog's ears. consultation) The owner or person in charge of a dog must not allow its ears to be cropped.
-For this proposal, 'crop' means the performance on the ears of a dog of a surgical procedure to alter the appearance of the ears for cosmetic reasons, and in some cases, make the ears stand Category D (prosecutable regulatory offence which may result in a criminal conviction).
-A Proposed penalty maximum \$5,000 fine for an individual or maximum \$25,000 fine for a body corporate may apply for cropping a dog's ears.
+Submitters' views on proposal The proposal was supported by submitters.
+Final proposal (post A person must not crop a dog's ears. consultation) 2.
+The owner or person in charge of a dog must not allow its ears to be cropped.
+For this proposal, 'crop' means the performance on the ears of a dog of a surgical procedure to alter the appearance of the ears for cosmetic reasons, and in some cases, make the ears stand up.
+Proposed penalty Category D (prosecutable regulatory offence which may result in a criminal conviction).
+A maximum \$5,000 fine for an individual or maximum \$25,000 fine for a body corporate may apply for cropping a dog's ears.